jzonthemtn/hashitalks2021-terraform-nlp/README.md

 ### Serving a Model

 To serve a model, change to the `serve` directory.
-Edit `variables.tf` to set the name of the model to serve and then run `terraform apply`.
+Edit `variables.tf` to set the name of the model to serve and then run `terraform init` and `terraform apply`.

 This will launch a service and task on the ECS cluster to serve the given given model.
 The model can then be used by referencing the output DNS name of the load balancer: